BryggansBryggeri/bryggio/README.md

 ![Pub-sub pattern](assets/pub_sub.svg)

-For instance, when a sensor makes a measurement it simply publishes a message with subject "temp\_sensor\_1.measurement" containing the measurement.
+For instance, when a sensor makes a measurement it simply publishes a message with subject "temp_sensor_1.measurement" containing the measurement.
 Any other interested client -- i.e. that subscribes to this topic -- receives this message.
-This can be a controller client, which uses it to publish a new control signal, or even the web UI that merely displays the value.
+This can be a controller client, which uses it to publish a new control signal, or even a web UI that merely displays the value.

-The pub-sub pattern makes client more independent, and new clients can be added without having to update the existing set of clients.
+The pub-sub pattern makes clients more independent, and new clients can be added without having to update the existing set of clients.
 Furthermore, the communication is language agnostic, one could for instance write a, say, twitter bot in Python that listens to the server and makes updates about the brewing process.

 The pattern is also encoded in Rust's type system.
 All components -- now clients -- implement the `PubSubClient` trait in `bryggio_core::pub_sub`.
 We take further advantage of Rust's generic type system by providing generic implementations for the different component types.
 In Rust it is possible to make a generic implementation for all types that implements a second trait.
-This allows us to reduce code repetition by, for instance, implementing the `PubSubClient` trait for each type that implements the `Sensor` trait.
+This allows us to reduce code repetition by, for instance, by providing a common implementation of the `PubSubClient` trait for each type that implements the `Sensor` trait.

-In short, pub-sub is well-suited for this application.
-With that said, there are some communication that require more direct communication, i.e. with acknowledgements.
-NATS provide this out-of-the-box, with the [request-reply](https://docs.nats.io/nats-concepts/reqreply) feature.
-Using that a message can be explicitly responded to, this is vital for messages that can't be lost (like shutting down some high-power hardware).

 For the actual pub-sub system we use a protocol called [NATS](https://nats.io/).
 NATS is really just a protocol but it also comes with a server implementation that we use in BryggIO.
 A pub-sub server is a complex piece of software so it is nice to use an existing solution.
 Other alternatives exist, like [MQTT](https://mqtt.org/), but thus far we are quite happy with NATS.

+Pub-sub is well-suited for this application.
+With that said, there are some processes that require more direct communication, i.e. with acknowledgements.
+NATS provide this out-of-the-box, with the [request-reply](https://docs.nats.io/nats-concepts/reqreply) feature.
+A request message can be explicitly responded to, this is vital for messages that can't be lost (like shutting down some high-power hardware).

 ### The supervisor client

-Since we use the pub-sub pattern we could in principle have one executable for every client, and run them in separate process.
+Since we use the pub-sub pattern we could in principle have one executable for every client, and run them in separate processes.
 This would not be convenient however, so instead we have a special "Supervisor" client which is run as an executable.
 The supervisor is responsible for starting and monitoring all our basic clients, like sensors, actors and controllers.
 Via pub-sub messages we can also shut-down and start new clients during the brewing process.